washort/ndnx/apps/wireshark/README-wireshark-1.4.txt

-In order to build the CCN plugin for Wireshark you will first need to install a Wireshark source distribution.
+In order to build the NDN plugin for Wireshark you will first need to install a Wireshark source distribution.

-Then -- in your wireshark source directory you should make a directory plugins/ccn and copy the contents of the CCN distribution's ccn/apps/wireshark/ccn there.
+Then -- in your wireshark source directory you should make a directory plugins/ndn and copy the contents of the NDN distribution's ndn/apps/wireshark/ndn there.

 You'll need to follow the instructions in wireshark file doc/README.plugins regarding existing Wireshark files that need to be edited to add a new plugin.